solid-rs/itron-rs/src/lib.md

  - `asp3`: [TOPPERS/ASP3](https://toppers.jp/asp3-kernel.html)
      - Additional features supported: `dcre` (dynamic object creation), `rstr_task` (restricted tasks), `messagebuf` (message buffers), `ovrhdr` (overrun handlers), `subprio` (task subpriorities), `pi_mutex` (priority inheritance; this is a [SOLID] extension)
  - `fmp3`: [TOPPERS/FMP3](https://toppers.jp/fmp3-kernel.html)
+     - Additional features supported: `dcre` (dynamic object creation; this is a SOLID extension)
  - `none` (default): Stub implementation that exposes all functions but always panics

 It's an error to enable more than one of these features.
 It's unsafe to specify an incorrect kernel because the ABIs differ between kernels.
 This crate assumes it's inherently safe to call the specified kernel's API functions (provided the usage is correct).